 Graduate Assistantship Information

-The Department of Economics awards approximately 10 graduate assistantships to qualified students admitted to the Master's degree program in Economics.
+The Department of Economics awards graduate assistantships to qualified students admitted to the Master's degree program in Economics.
 Assistantships are typically awarded for the entire length of the graduate program subject to successful progress.
-Graduate assistantships provide a stipend and the current tuition amount at UA.
-The department also awards a limited number of tuition waiver scholarships.
+Graduate assistantships provide a stipend and partial tuition awards.
+The department also awards a limited number of stipend only awards.

 The Economics Department deadline is March 15 for you to be considered for the fall semester assistantship awards.
 Notification of admissions and assistantships awards are sent on a rolling basis.
 Sometimes there are limited assistantships offered for the spring semester.
 The deadline for these spring semester awards is Nov.
 15.

 All Applications (Domestic and International Students): In order to apply for a graduate assistantship you need to have:

 - A completed application for the Master's Degree Program in Economics.

 - A minimum of 2.75 cumulative GPA from an accredited university or college.
 The preferred applicant will have at least a 3.3 average in economics and mathematics.

 - A completed Application for Graduate Assistantships available online.
 This includes the Applicant's Statement that you need to upload as an attachment.
 This is a short essay in which you explain why you believe you are qualified for an assistantship or fellowship.
 You should describe your undergraduate preparation as well as other relevant experiences, such as employment, teaching, activity in professional or technical societies, foreign languages read or spoken, and any other pertinent information.